lifer thick, clotted water + pōl Old English Gaelic (a) pool. Population - 496,770.

 There are 235 acres, they say, which is just over 100 new Everton football grounds or is it 400?
 Yes, I always have to double check what an acre is and it's definitely just over 100 football pitches with ample room for throw-ins and corners.

 The layout was planned by, here we go again, a competition winner, this one French, and it all opened in 1872 for those able to escape the suffocating air of the city.
-There are plenty doing that, alright, despite a dull Sunday morning although the residents of this swanky suburb are likely irritated by them clogging up the sidestreets.
+Many are doing that, alright, despite a dull Sunday morning although the residents of the swanky suburb are likely irritated by them clogging up the sidestreets.

-We don't just mean the cars, no, a lot of these pedestrians might just be lost while they're looking for the sign for Penny Lane?
+We don't just mean the cars, no, a lot of these pedestrians might simply be lost looking for the sign for Penny Lane?